Electricity Infrastructure Roadmap

 - road, rail and port infrastructure required in the regions specified above to promote export opportunities for generation, storage and network technology.

-The Department recently sought public submissions for the Central-West Orana Renewable Energy Zone Access Scheme Issues Paper (closed 30 April 2021) and the Tranche two regulations to support specific urgent and mechanical elements of the Electricity Infrastructure Roadmap Issues Paper (closed 21 May 2021).
+The Department recently sought public submissions for the Central-West Orana Renewable Energy Zone Access Scheme Issues Paper (closed 30 April 2021), the Tranche two regulations to support the Electricity Infrastructure Roadmap Issues Paper (closed 21 May 2021), and the Long-Term Energy Service Agreements Design Paper (closed 10 September 2021).

-The Department expects to consult throughout 2021 on other substantive program design and policy details to inform regulations and Roadmap initiatives.
+The Department will continue to consult throughout 2021 on other substantive program design and policy details to inform regulations and Roadmap initiatives.

 Additional information about the Electricity Infrastructure Roadmap can be found in the following documents: